MicrosoftDocs/memdocs/memdocs/get-support.md

 > ![Navigate to open help and support](./media/get-support/navigate-to-help-and-support.png)

-On the *Help and support* pane, select a tile to focus support on the device management scenario you are seeking assistance for.
+On the *Help and support* pane, select a tile to focus support on the scenario you are seeking assistance for.
 The following information can help you choose the correct focus:

 - **Intune**:
   - Managing devices with Intune